 5. Review Options

-The best way to make an informed decision when the time comes is researching options in advance.
+The best way to make an informed decision when the time comes is to research options in advance.
 Ask your seniors to take tours of potential assisted living facilities with you.
 Encourage them to visit friends who have moved into new places and ask them what they think about that location.
 If you’re getting closer to an actual senior move, look for facilities that let residents stay for a week or a month to test out the fit before they sell their home.

-6. Discuss the Actual Move
+6. Discuss the Actual move

 By talking through the logistics of downsizing and moving you can help your elder visualize and accept a new beginning.
-Discuss how you will approach selling the house, evaluate senior moving services together and present fun ideas like using a furniture shipping professional to deliver the prized family dining table to a grandchild who just bought their first home.
+Discuss how you will approach selling the house, evaluate senior moving services together, and present fun ideas like using a furniture shipping professional to deliver the prized family dining table to a grandchild who just bought their first home.

 Overall, approach this conversation with respect and empathy and you’re likely to get the same in return from your loved one.